Miyoo Mini V2 retro handheld£88.90 – £109.90

 If want to let someone else use your Miyoo Mini, but you’re concerned they might mess up your save points or configuration, you can put the device in

-App -> Guest mode and switch off the device.
-When you switch the device back on, your guest can play games without overwriting your save states.
+App -> Guest mode.
+Your guest can now play games without overwriting your save states or settings.

 To return the device to normal, just run